Mario Stories

 So basically, the main thing I will always remember about Mount St. Helens was that the eruption fucked up my little brother's fourth birthday party.

 People always ask me how close we were to the eruption.
-And the answer is, we weren't anywhere close.
+And the answer is... we weren't anywhere close.
 Even though we lived in Washington State, we lived allllllll the way over on the opposite side of the state.
-You probably don't know your Washington State geography, but here, if you want to visualize it, here's a map.
+You probably don't know your Washington State geography very well, but here, if you want to visualize it, here's a map.

 Spokane is over 350 miles away from Mount St. Helens, so there was no chance we were gonna get hit by the lava or any of the really dangerous stuff.
 We DID wind up getting hit with the majority of the ash, but I'm not sure if anyone had really expected that.

-Basically what happened with St. Helens was, it didn't erupt from the top, it erupted from the side.
-A big chunk of the mountain just exploded out to one side and that's where most of the ash came from.
+Basically, what happened with St. Helens was... it didn't erupt from the top, it erupted from the side.
+A big chunk of the mountain just exploded out to one side, and that's where most of the ash came from.
 And between that, and the wind, what happened was the majority of the ash wound up way over in the east, where we lived.
 Even though Spokane was nearly four hundred miles away, I believe we got more ash than just about anyone else in the state.
 That's how big the explosion was.
-And it didn't stop in Spokane either, I remember reading that some people got ash dumped on them as far away as North Dakota.
-It was a really, really BIG eruption!
+And the ash cloud didn't stop in Spokane either.
+I remember reading that people got ash dumped on them as far away as North Dakota.

 And anyway, here are my memories.

-It was even deeper than this at our house, our poor cat would just disappear in it
+It was even deeper than this at our house, our poor cat would just disappear into it

 People always ask me, what was the ash like?
 Was it hot?
 No, it wasn't hot.
 You could go out and walk around in it if you wanted to.
 But you wouldn't want to do that for long, because it would kick up everywhere and get into the air.
 And then it just got annoying.
 But no, it wasn't hot.
 It was just really fine, really soft, really annoying, gray dust.

-Now, the first thing that happened after the ash came down was that all the schools in Spokane were shut down.
+The first thing that happened after the ash came down was that all the schools in Spokane were shut down.
 I don't remember if they canceled the entire rest of the school year or not (we really only had a couple of weeks left anyway), but we were definitely shut down at least for a week or so.
 And then the city also put out an announcement.
-They said that anyone in Spokane who went outside should be wearing a mask.
-Mainly because they didn't know what would happen if the ash got into your lungs, and they didn't want a bunch of people to show up at the hospital with some sort of a new respiratory disease.
-This was the main reason why my brother's party was canceled.
+They said that anyone in Spokane who went outside should now be wearing a mask.
+Mainly because they didn't know what would happen if the ash got into your lungs.
+And they didn't want a bunch of people to show up at the hospital with some sort of a new respiratory disease.
+This was the reason why my brother's party was canceled.
 They were worried about what the ash would do to your lungs.

 Every kid in Spokane in 1980